AustinBoyuJiang/ArtifAI/README.md

 * Explored various image storage formats and decided on using the .npy format for its efficiency in machine learning operations.

+* Initiated the development of the training program for the AI image classification project, targeting efficient data handling and model training strategies.

+* Implemented a data batch loading mechanism to manage large image datasets effectively, overcoming the limitations of computer memory capacity.

+* Revised the Python training program to incorporate dynamic data loading, significantly reducing memory usage during model training.

+* Enhanced the data loading function to ensure consistency across images, including converting grayscale images to a uniform three-channel RGB format.

+* Implemented functionality for saving the trained model to a local file, facilitating model preservation and future usage.

+* Accomplished the first training of the AI model using a dataset of more than 6000 images, yielding an accuracy of 71.23% on the testing set.
+This promising result highlights the model's capability in differentiating between AI-generated and human-created images.
+However, there is a potential concern regarding overfitting, which will be a focus for further investigation and model optimization in subsequent development phases.

 ## Ongoing Tasks

-* Developing the code for data processing (randomly category them to either training or testing data set).

-* Finalizing the main control file to categorize downloaded images as either 'created with AI' or 'not created with AI'.

-* Partitioning the data into two sets: one for training and the other for testing.
+* Compressing and optimizing data size.

+* Investigating and addressing the potential overfitting issue in the AI model to improve its generalization capabilities.
+This includes experimenting with model architecture adjustments, regularization techniques, and data augmentation strategies.

-* Training the AI model and additional related tasks.
+* Training the AI model and executing additional related tasks.

-* Website deployment
+* Deploying the website.

 ## Challenges Encountered